 - 11.3.1 BHA work closely with SBC to tackle Domestic Abuse.
-Where an applicant has been identified as at high risk via a Multi-Agency Risk Assessment Committee (MARAC) then they will be awarded a Platinum priority pass. - 11.4 Harassment including Anti-Social Behaviour - 11.4.1 BHA will award Platinum priority to those assessed as experiencing harassment which includes serious anti-social behaviour.
+Where an applicant has been identified as at high risk via a Multi-Agency Risk Assessment Committee (MARAC) or The Neighbourhood Lead/Manager assess the applicant as at high risk using information given and an appropriate assessment tool then they will be awarded a Platinum priority pass. - 11.4 Harassment including Anti-Social Behaviour - 11.4.1 BHA will award Platinum priority to those assessed as experiencing harassment which includes serious anti-social behaviour.
 There must be documented evidence to support the declaration and will normally be provided by a Local Authority, Registered Social Landlord, Health, Social Work or Police.